shimaore/esl/src/parser.coffee.md

       on_end: () ->
         if @buffer.length > 0
-          @socket.emit 'error', error:'Buffer is not empty at end of stream', buffer:@buffer
+          @socket.emit 'error', new Error util.inspect error:'Buffer is not empty at end of stream', buffer:@buffer

 Headers parser
 --------------